-The pastoral team consists of a Senior Leader for Learning (pastoral) with The Directors of Progress and Achievement (DOPA), alongside their Assistants (ADOPA).
+The pastoral team consists of a Senior Leader for Learning (pastoral) and The Directors of Progress and Achievement (DOPA).
 They are responsible for creating and maintaining a positive and nurturing ethos within the Year group, monitoring the overall academic progress of each student and supporting the work of the Form Tutors within the team.
 There are 12/13 tutor groups per Year Group.

 The Form Tutor is the lynchpin of the pastoral care system.
-Each Form Tutor is responsible for a Tutor Group, which stays together for registration and tutorial purposes, in most cases for five years; a comprehensive tutor time programme, Digging Deeper, supports the work of the Form Tutor.
+Each Form Tutor is responsible for a Tutor Group, which stays together for registration and tutorial purposes, in most cases for five years; a comprehensive tutor time programme, This is me/My future sessions, supports the work of the Form Tutor.
 Part of the tutor's role is to monitor attendance and behaviour, as well as to maintain an overview of academic progress.

 For more information go to the House Championships page.